Hi. I’m Allison.

 I was thoroughly enjoying my evolving career.
 And, in my mid-30s, I was ready for children and a partner, and I felt like I was running out of time for the former in a hurry.
 I started looking into becoming a single mother on my own.
 Then I met a guy.

-By our third wedding anniversary, I was now a mother to four: one stepchild, twin boys, and a baby girl.
-I think I overdid that one a bit, exceeding my own goal :-).
+By our third wedding anniversary, I was a mother to four: one stepchild, twin boys, and a baby girl.
+When we married, my husband invited me to believe we'd have abundance; subsequent goal setting has been more measured :-).

 Today, I am a career and life coach.
-I ask great questions and support you as you define, pursue, and achieve ambitious goals based on your core values.
+I ask challenging questions that help you think fresh thoughts.
+Then I support you as you define, pursue, and achieve ambitious goals based on your values.

-I am PCC certified from the International Coaching Federation.
-I hold myself to the highest standards of excellence, and continue to develop coaching skills based on current research and techniques; I am currently pursuing MCC-level certification, the highest level of ICF certification a coach can achieve.
-I work with individuals in my Montclair, New Jersey office (and via Factime, Zoom, and phone for clients all over the world).
+I earned a PCC-level certification from the International Coaching Federation.
+I am currently pursuing MCC-level certification, the highest level of ICF certification a coach can achieve, less than .03% of the coaching industry.
+I hold myself to the highest standards of excellence, and continue to develop coaching skills based on current research and techniques.
+I work with individuals in my Montclair, New Jersey office (and via Facetime, Zoom, and phone for clients all over the world).

-I have a degree in Human Development and Family Studies from Cornell University and a Masters in Science in Food and Nutrition from New York University, a coaching certificate from NYU and culinary certificate from the Institute for Culinary Education.
+I have a bachelors of science in Human Development and Family Studies from Cornell University and a Masters of Arts in Food Studies in New York University, a coaching certificate from NYU and culinary certificate from the Institute for Culinary Education.
 I’m the author of the best-selling Personal (R)evolution, and A Year of Self-Care Journal as well as Lighten Up, America!, and You Can Trust a Skinny Cook.
 I also co-authored Morning Motivation with my husband.

 I’ve always enjoyed helping people be their best.
 I believe that people can do whatever they want to do.
-People can move mountains, especially when they have help.
-So I invite you to set up an intro session and we can create new possibilities for you.
+People can move mountains, and it's easier when you have help.
+I invite you to set up an intro session.

 Allison